Jacqui Quinn-Leandro: Biography

 In 2012, Quinn-Leandro was diagnosed with breast cancer.
 She underwent surgery to remove two lumps and an eight-month treatment regime before being declared cancer-free and returning to work.
 She is the mother of two children.

+In 2021 she faced a bizarre trial with the accusation of conversion, corruption and embezzlement of buses that ended with the prosecutor's office closing the case.